AHRQ PSNet Annual Perspective: Impact of the COVID-19 Pandemic on Patient Safety

 Delayed and Deferred Care

 Healthcare providers and hospitals have observed a decline in patients seeking emergency care for serious medical conditions.
-A fear of infection has prevented patients from seeking routine medical care and screenings,13,14 and data has documented a decline in hospitalizations and a decrease in emergency department visits, with some states seeing as much as a 45% decrease in the mean number of emergency department visits per week.
+A fear of infection has prevented patients from seeking routine medical care and screenings,13,14 and data has documented a decline in hospitalizations and a decrease in emergency department visits.
 Further, the World Health Organization estimates that over 20 million routine preventive vaccinations will be missed due to the pandemic.15 The pandemic has also been attributed to delays in preventive cancer screenings, and ultimately diagnosis and treatment, as well as ongoing treatment of individuals with an existing cancer diagnosis.12,16,17 Delaying or deferring care can have detrimental impacts on patients by potentially worsening long-term outcomes resulting from diseases and conditions that are already diagnosed and delaying diagnosis and subsequent care for undiagnosed conditions.18,19

 For a majority of patients with chronic conditions or experiencing an acute event, delaying treatment may pose a greater health risk to them than does COVID-19.
 A cohort study published in September 2020 found that while patients may be concerned about contracting COVID-19 in a hospital setting, it is very rare for patients to develop hospital-acquired COVID-19 when rigorous infection prevention and control measures are in place.
 As hospitals reopen their elective procedures and services, they need to communicate and demonstrate to patients their commitment to safety.
 For example, when hospitals provide patients with medical masks, require providers to also wear masks at all times, limit the number of chairs in waiting rooms, and implement physical distancing and use of plexiglass partitions, they are demonstrating to cancer patients, who are among the most at risk of adverse outcomes, their commitment to patient safety.20